shuvijs/shuvijs.org/docs/introduction/getting-started.md

 ## Introduction

-Meta Framework to create applications quickly.

-shuvi is a front-end application development solution that integrates modern tool chains and focuses on improving development experience and efficiency.
+shuvi is a front-end application development solution that integrates modern tool chains, focuses on improving development experience and efficiency.

 ## System Requirements